 I find sausage that’s not overly flavored to work best in this soup.
 If you have too many spices, it will completely overpower the soup and change the flavor profile.
 But if you like your soup hot, go for spicy sausage otherwise stick to mild.

-Keeping Tuscan Sausage And Kale Soup Lower Carb
+Keeping It Lower Carb

 I’ve made the soup with and without potatoes.
 If you’re whole 30, potatoes are perfectly fine.
 If you’re strictly paleo, then skip the potatoes and use carrots only.

 You most certainly can.
 If you’re not following a strict diet, experiment with legumes.
-I find cannelini beans to work best in this soup.
+I find cannellini beans to work best in this soup.
 If you choose to use beans, I recommend soaking before cooking.

 - 1 tbsp olive oil